DevExpress/devextreme-documentation/concepts/05 UI Components/List/14 Grouping/05 Customize Group Headers.md

-By default, group headers contain the text of the **key** field in a bold font.
-You can define a custom template for group headers if you need to.
-For AngularJS and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Components/Markup_Components/dxTemplate/') markup component.
-The following code shows how to use dxTemplate to define a template for group headers.
+You can define a [groupTemplate](/Documentation/ApiReference/UI_Components/dxList/Configuration/#groupTemplate) to customize group headers.
+In Angular and Vue, declare the template in the markup.
+In React, use a rendering function (shown in the code below) or component.
+Without a **groupTemplate**, group headers display the text of the **key** field in bold font.

 ---